 A quick and simple template for creating 30 days worth of social media posts in 5 minutes or less!

 Let’s say you’ve just finished up a blog post and it’s a masterpiece.
-You’ve spent hours crafting it, ensuring that it’s a literary work of brilliance.
+You’ve spent hours crafting it, ensuring that it’s a work of pure brilliance.
 You’ve carefully crafted your content in a way that people are just going to eat it up and ask for seconds.

 Finally, you get to hit that beautiful “Publish” button.
 Feels good.